ubuntu-Deutschland-eV/portal-kubuntu-de/content/interview-sebastian-kugler-about-kde-41.md

 content, and hopefully focus-follows-mind ;-) .

 ### [Nokia has taken over Trolltech a couple of weeks ago.
-Will this be an advantage or a disadvantage for KDE?]{.mw-headline}
+Will this be an advantage or a disadvantage for KDE?]

 It shows that KDE is interesting for the desktop as well as for